-In 2013, CCMC and NOVA1 Contact Centers conducted a Customer Rage Study which found that customer problem rates have increased by five percentage points over 2011 (50% vs. 45%).
+In 2013, CCMC and NOVA1 Contact Centers conducted a “Customer Rage Study” which found that customer problem rates have increased by five percentage points over 2011 (50% vs. 45%).
 And unfortunately, that trend has continued over the last few years.

 Consequently, when customers can’t get through to agents they turn to social networks to have their voices heard.
 The viral effect of social venting can be extremely detrimental to your company’s reputation.
 Therefore, it’s your job to reduce complaints before they escalate to viral defamation.

 1. Deploy new technology

 Improving the software in your call center can help create better experiences for both agents and customers.
 The easier it is for customer service agents to do their job, the better they can handle customers.

 2. Open up new channels of communication

 If your business isn’t already using social media to communicate, there’s no better time than the present.
-In the 2013 National Customer Rage Study they found that more than a third of customers use social networks to complain.
+The 2017 National Customer Rage Study found that more than a third of customers use social networks to complain.
 You can use social media to monitor interactions between you and your customers, and predict problems before they escalate to complaints.

-3. Provide a seamless user experience
+3. Provide a seamless customer experience

 4. Find creative ways to ask for feedback

 It’s never easy to ask for criticism but it’s the best method of resolving complaints and finding solutions.
-If your customers complained about your website’s UX – incentivize them with a discount code they can only use for web and ask them for feedback after completing the transaction.
+If your customers complained about your website’s UX – incentivize them with a discount code they can only use for the web and ask them for feedback after completing the transaction.

 5. Decrease call center hold-times

 The most obvious customer complaint is with call center hold-times.
-The Customer Rage Study found that, “Although posting on the web about consumer problems has increased substantially, complainants still consider the telephone their primary channel for complaining by a margin of 11 to one over the internet (66% to 6%)”.
+The Customer Rage Study found that: “Although posting on the web about consumer problems has increased substantially, complainants still consider the telephone their primary channel for complaining by a margin of 11 to one over the internet (66% to 6%)”.

 6. Reward customers for their feedback

 If you want your company to achieve zero customer complaints, you need to listen to your customers.
 When a customer takes time out of their day to communicate with you, it’s a great opportunity to turn a somewhat loyal customer into a very loyal customer, and loyal customers are more likely to praise you than make a complaint about you.

 7. Don’t make promises you can’t keep

-8. Empower your staff
+8. Empower your staff with better training

 Your employees are your biggest asset and they can easily walk out on you.
 This affects everything from staffing, operations, and overall service levels, the result: customer complaints.
 Give your staff a reason to come into work every day.
-When your staff is happy, they’ll treat your customers better because the company’s success directly affects their own success (and their job security).
+When your staff is happy, they’ll treat your customers better because the company’s success directly affects their own success — and their job security.

 9. Improve internal communications

 No matter what level you are in an organization it’s important to keep your ear to the ground and play a role in making improvements, not only in your field of expertise but as an unbiased third party in other departments.

-10. Log customer complaints
+10. Record and analyze customer complaints

 Now let’s “Cheers” to a customer complaint-free New Year!